Find Trade Colleges

 While working on their Associate Degree, medical assisting majors at NWACC accumulate an average of around $14,092 in student debt.

-Arkansas State University - Beebe ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Arkansas list.
+Arkansas State University - Beebe landed the #8 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
 Located in the town of Beebe, ASU-Beebe is a public college with a small student population.

 Full Allied Health & Medical Assisting Services at Arkansas State University - Beebe Report

-Arkansas State University Mid-South did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #9 on the list.
+With a ranking of #9, Arkansas State University Mid-South did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
 Located in the suburb of West Memphis, ASU Mid-South is a public college with a small student population.

-East Arkansas Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #9 on the list.
-Located in the distant town of Forrest City, East Arkansas Community College is a public college with a small student population.
+East Arkansas Community College landed the #9 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Located in the town of Forrest City, East Arkansas Community College is a public school with a small student population.

 Best Allied Health & Medical Assisting Services Colleges in the Southeast Region